Financial Planning vs Financial Advice: What’s the Difference?

 Are financial advisers and planners regulated in the UK?

-How do financial advisers and planners charge?
+How do financial advisers and financial planners charge?

 Can financial planning include financial advice?